Oregon Powerball player wins a $1.3 billion jackpot, ending more than 3 months without a grand prize

 DES MOINES, Iowa (AP) — A Powerball player in Oregon won a jackpot worth more than $1.3 billion on Sunday, ending a winless streak that had stretched more than three months.

-The single ticket matched all six numbers drawn to win the jackpot worth $1.326 billion, Powerball said in a statement.
+The single ticket — revealed following a delay of more than three hours to the drawing — matched all six numbers drawn to win the jackpot worth $1.326 billion, Powerball said in a statement.

 The jackpot has a cash value of $621 million if the winner chooses to take a lump sum rather than an annuity paid over 30 years, with an immediate payout followed by 29 annual installments.
 The prize is subject to federal taxes, while many states also tax lottery winnings.